ajinChen/automatic-feature-selection/README.md

 Procedure:

 a.
-Compute the baseline on validation metric for a model trained on all features
+Compute the baseline on validation metric for a model trained on all features<br>
 b.
-Drop the feature you want to evaluate from the data set
+Drop the feature you want to evaluate from the data set<br>
 c.
-Retrain the model
+Retrain the model<br>
 d.
-Compute validation loss
+Compute validation loss<br>
 e.
-The importance score is the difference between two validation scores.
+The importance score is the difference between two validation scores<br>

 However, this method needs to retrain the model, which will cost a lot of the data is large.
 And the codependent features often result in 0.